Kendall Francois' house

 All of the women were sex workers.
 Many of them also had a history of drug abuse.

 The first three women were stashed in Francois' attic.
-When that became crowded, he began to use the crawlspace underneath his porch.
+When that became crowded, he started using the crawlspace underneath his porch.

 Initially, the police believed that another missing woman named Michelle Eason was also one of his victims.